everycure-org/matrix/docs/src/onboarding/local-setup.md

 ### Docker compose for local execution

-Our codebase features code that allows for fully local execution of the pipeline and its' auxiliary services using `docker compose`.
+Our codebase features code that allows for fully local execution of the pipeline and its auxiliary services using `docker compose`.
 The deployment consists of two files that can be [merged](https://docs.docker.com/compose/multiple-compose-files/merge/) depending on the intended use, i.e.,

 1. The base `docker compose` file defines the runtime services, i.e.,
     - Neo4J graph database
     - [MLFlow](https://www.mlflow.org/docs/latest/index.html) instance
-    - [Mockserver](https://www.mock-server.com/) implementing a OpenAI compatible GenAI API
+    - [Mockserver](https://www.mock-server.com/) implementing an OpenAI compatible GenAI API
         - This allows for running the full pipeline e2e without a provider token
 2. The `docker-compose.ci` file adds in the pipeline container for integration testing
     - This file is used by our CI/CD setup and can be ignored for local development.